Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

-Causes of violation of the blood flow of the uterus
+Causes of uterine blood flow disturbances

-Varieties of fetoplacental insufficiency
+Types of fetoplacental insufficiency

 1. Critical.
 With this form, serious functional and morphological changes, which cannot be influenced in any way, so fetal death becomes inevitable.

-Degrees of hemodynamic abnormalities
+Degrees of hemodynamic deviations

 Breathing exercises are useful for the expectant mother and baby